Koxuvar/nba-hot-bets/README.md

 AND THEN I want it to tell me what are the best sportsbook sites SO I can make the best most informed bet

-## Tasks
+## TASKS
 Connor - JS
 Alex - CSS/HTML
-Solomon - Presentation/Organization/CSS
+Solomon - Presentation/Organization/HTML

 ## APIS USED
 balldontlie API - The Odds API: Sports Odds API - nbasense - API-NBA® | The Best NBA API (for Developers)